Samy Merheg

-Samy Habib Merheg (Note: In Colombia, his full name is Samy Merheg Enciso.) (سامي حبيب مرهج; born 6 December 2006) is a professional footballer who plays as a striker.
+Samy Habib Merheg (Note: In Lebanon his full name is Samy Habib Merheg, while in Colombia his full name is Samy Merheg Enciso.) (سامي حبيب مرهج; born 6 December 2006) is a professional footballer who plays as a striker for Primeira Liga club Alverca.
 Born in Colombia, he plays for the Lebanon national team.

+Coming through the youth system, Merheg made his professional debut for Deportivo Pereira in 2024.
+He joined Portuguese club Braga in 2026, featuring for the reserve team before signing for Alverca later that year.
+Internationally, he represented Lebanon at under-16 and under-20 levels before making his senior debut in 2024.

 Early life

 Merheg was born in Pereira, Risaralda Department, Colombia, to politician Habib Merheg and Juliana Enciso, a politician and former volleyball player.
-His maternal uncle is former professional footballer Leonardo Enciso, and his paternal uncle is politician Juan Samy Merheg.
+His father is of Lebanese descent from both parents.
+His maternal uncle is former professional footballer Leonardo Enciso, while his paternal uncle is politician Juan Samy Merheg.

+As a child, Merheg moved with his family to Bishmizzine, Koura District, Lebanon, where he attended Bishmizzine High School.
+He began playing football during school breaks at the age of six or seven, having previously been introduced to the sport by his maternal grandfather.

 Club career

 Youth

-Merheg began his football career in Lebanon at age seven, training with Salam Zgharta's academy and their affiliated Koura Football Academy.
-In 2016, he moved to Spain, where he played for Marcet (including their partner club Tecnofútbol), as well as Sant Cugat and Cornellà.
+Encouraged by his school coach, Merheg began organised football training aged seven, joining Salam Zgharta's academy before moving to their affiliated Koura Football Academy.
+After impressing at a youth tournament in Barcelona, he earned a scholarship to continue his development at Marcet in 2016, where he also played for partner club Tecnofútbol.
+He later represented Sant Cugat and Cornellà in Spain.

-After his time in Spain, Merheg moved to Colombia in 2019, playing for the Risaralda Department representative youth team until 2020.
+After returning to Colombia, Merheg represented the Risaralda Department youth team between 2019 and 2020.
 In 2021, he joined VyV Mi Nuevo Tolima, scoring six goals in 10 matches for their under-15 side.
-Although he signed with Argentine side Rosario Central in 2022, registration issues due to his age prevented his participation in AFA-sanctioned competitions, prompting his return to Colombia.
-There, he joined Deportivo Pereira in 2023, where scored eight goals in five matches with the under-17s, and five goals in 10 matches with the under-20s.
+He signed with Argentine club Rosario Central in 2022, but could not be registered with the Argentine Football Association due to his age, leading to his return to Colombia.
+In 2023, he joined Deportivo Pereira, where he scored eight goals in five matches for the under-17 team, and five goals in 10 matches for the under-20 team.